learnk8s/learnk8s.io/src/clusterSize/content.md

-**TL;DR:** you can run a given set of workloads either on few large clusters (with many workloads in each cluster), or on many clusters (with few workloads in each cluster).
+**TL;DR:** you can run a given set of workloads either on few large clusters (with many workloads in each cluster) or on many clusters (with few workloads in each cluster).

 Here's a table that summarises the pros and cons of various approaches: